 Blockchains are the perfect database- they store information, keep it secure, permanently store records and transactions are traceable and cannot be easily hacked.

-To sum up, since cryptocurrencies is still an unexplored avenue in the Indian market, a little more information around the topic can go a long way in helping investors take a call whether they would want to venture into the virtual currency space.
+To sum up, since cryptocurrencies are still an unexplored avenue in the Indian market, a little more information about the topic can go a long way in helping investors take a call on whether they would want to venture into the virtual currency space.

-If you are someone planning to buy a Bitcoin or other cryptocurrencies, I suggest you weigh the pros and cons of investing very carefully and be very clear about their use and tax treatment in India before you make a decision.
+If you are someone planning to buy a Bitcoin or other cryptocurrencies, I suggest you weigh the pros and cons of investing very carefully, get clarity over the myths about cryptocurrencies and be very clear about their use and tax treatment in India before you make a decision.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww